 As for the name, Bashaw had recently commissioned a series of T-shirts, designed by Wright, to promote Congress Hall, and had used the tagline: Meet Me At Exit Zero, alluding to the fact that the 172-exit Garden State Parkway runs out just before the city limits.

 It was the only name for the new magazine.

 A few months later, in April 2003, David Gray, a former colleague of Wright’s at a weekly newspaper in Glasgow, Scotland in the early 90s and at the New York magazine Gear in the late 90s, came from Edinburgh to visit Cape May for a week or so.
 He ended up staying for five months and helped Wright launch the magazine, drawing up a design for the magazine that was deliberately retro, with a 1930s feel.

 They were joined by Maciek Nabrdalik, who had worked with Wright at the Congress Hall pool cabana as a lifeguard.
 The Polish computer science student was also an extremely talented young photographer whose brilliant shots helped give the magazine its instant lift-off.
-Nabrdalik is now one of Poland’s top photographers, and was recently commissioned to be the personal photographer of the Polish president.
+Nabrdalik is now one of Poland’s top photographers.

 The first issue of Exit Zero was 24 pages thick, a rather modest achievement, but its mix of pf photographs (of people on the beach, in bars, on the street), humorous columns and useful tourist information and advice made it a must-read.